FabioPlunser/SWE/README.md

 ### Development
 - Pre-commit hooks:
     This project makes use of [pre-commit](https://pre-commit.com) to ensure a uniform coding style.

     For this to work you have to install `pre-commit` on your system and then execute `pre-commit install` in the root of this repo.
 After that the pre-commit hooks should automatically run before you commit.

+    You can install the hook withe the `./install_hooks.sh` script.

 - Backend
+    Backend is a Spring Boot Application, gradle and maven are configured.
+    To run the application execute `gradle bootRun` or `mvn spring-boot:run` in the `backend` directory.

+    For automatic reloading of the application you can use `gradle assemble -t` in one terminal and `gradle bootRun` in another terminal.

 - Frontend
+    Frontend is Svelte.js Application, that uses npm. **pnpm is recommended** To start the dev server execute `pnpm dev` in the `frontend` directory.

 - Accesspoint
+    Accesspoint is a Raspberry PI that is reachable via SSH, url and credentials are secret to the contributors.
 - Sensorstation
+    Sensorstation is a Arduino 33 IOT that is connected to the raspberry pi via USB (for development).
+    So that multiple people can work and test the Arduino code.

 ### Deployment
 - Docker
+    Backend, Frontend and Database are deployed using docker-compose.

 ## License

 This project is licensed under the [GPLv3 license].